ya-sai/piman-nuxt3-template/README.md

 ## How to use

 - Copy and paste
-- npm ci
+- Run: npm ci
+- create .env file, and copy .env.example content
-- npm run dev
+- Run: npm run dev

 ## Including